jackfranklin/react-redux-talk/presentation.md

 1. Decide the shape of your state.
 2. Decide the actions that can update the state.
-3. Define your reduceers that deal with actions.
+3. Define your reducers that deal with actions.
 4. Wire up your UI to dispatch actions.
 5. Connect your components to the store to allow them to render state.